 BBC Symphony Chorus

-Regularly performing at the BBC Proms at the Royal Albert Hall, including the iconic First and Last Nights, the Chorus’s 2019 Proms appearances with the BBC SO included Janáček’s Glagolitic Mass conducted by Karina Canellakis; Beethoven’s Symphony No. 9 conducted by Sakari Oramo; and Elgar’s The Music Makers conducted by Sir Andrew Davis.
-The Chorus also joined seven other choirs to perform the European premiere of John Luther Adams’s choral spectacular and immersive In the Name of the Earth.
+In 2021 the Chorus returns to the Barbican where the BBC Symphony Orchestra is Associate Orchestra.
+Regularly performing at the BBC Proms at the Royal Albert Hall, the Chorus’s 2019 Proms appearances with the BBC SO included Janáček’s Glagolitic Mass conducted by Karina Canellakis; Beethoven’s Symphony No. 9 with Sakari Oramo; and Elgar’s The Music Makers under Sir Andrew Davis.
+The Chorus also joined seven other choirs to perform the European premiere of John Luther Adams’s immersive choral spectacular In the Name of the Earth.

-Uniquely among symphony choruses, the BBC Symphony Chorus has specialised in performing large-scale a cappella choral repertoire, including Schoenberg’s Friede auf Erden and Poulenc’s Figure humaine.
-It has made recordings of works by Carl Rütti and Judith Bingham, and performed specially commissioned works by Richard Rodney Bennett, Peter Maxwell Davies, John Tavener, Mark-Anthony Turnage, Stephen Montague, Judith Weir and most recently the world premiere of Jonathan Dove’s We Are One Fire conducted by Chorus Director Neil Ferris at the 2019 BBC Proms, commissioned for the Chorus’s 90th anniversary season.
+Uniquely among symphony choruses, the BBC Symphony Chorus has performed large-scale a cappella choral repertoire, including Schoenberg’s Friede auf Erden and Poulenc’s Figure humaine.
+It has made recordings of works by Carl Rütti and Judith Bingham, and performed specially-commissioned works by Richard Rodney Bennett, Peter Maxwell Davies, John Tavener, Mark Anthony Turnage, Stephen Montague and Judith Weir.
+At the 2019 BBC Proms, the Chorus performed the world premiere of Jonathan Dove’s We Are One Fire conducted by Chorus Director Neil Ferris – a piece commissioned for the Chorus’s 90th anniversary season.